 - User's jobs to be done writing the tests for your code

-- A requirements document updating as user testing invalidates assumptions
+- Requirements documents updating as user testing invalidates assumptions

 These are all possible if we work in a way that blurs the lines of these disciplines.
 Faster feedback loops that can be captured by our tools means faster learnings and more informed decisions in every team member by default.
 This is not magic, but the result of clear communication.